 Every smart online business owner and Internet marketer knows that search engine optimization (SEO) is a huge part of ranking high in search engine result pages, which ultimately leads to more traffic.
+Focusing on how to survive Google Algorithm updates is very critical.
 However, there are good ways and bad ways to go about optimizing your site.
 The recent Google Penguin update shows us that bad SEO techniques will no longer be tolerated.
 To stay ahead of the game, you need to avoid the temptation to use bad SEO techniques, and concentrate on ethical SEO strategies.

 What exactly is bad SEO?
 Bad SEO techniques involve using unethical methods to rank higher in the search engine results.
 This type of SEO makes a website look more important and useful than it actually is.
 It can also mislead web surfers so that they inadvertently end up at a website they were not searching for.
 Bad SEO also involves posting poor quality web content that has no value to site visitors just to get back links.
 There are a few poor SEO techniques to avoid.
 Such as keyword stuffing, this involves taking a highly searched keyword or phrase and inserting it into web content at a very high and unnecessary density just so you can rank for those terms.